dnglab/dnglab/CONTRIBUTE_SAMPLES.md

 exists.
 You can help to speed up support for your new camera if you contribute a full set of samples.
 Please see the specific manufacturer section for further instructions.

-# Important notes
+# Important notes on how to properly shoot samples
 For every sample set, the scene must be properly exposed during daylight.
 The ideal scene is a landscape where many colors are visible, like a blue sky with white clouds, green grass and flowers/trees.
 Don't capture people, cars or any other private property.
+Here are some ideas:

+ * Landscape with trees and/or plants
+ * Fruit basket with bananas, grapes, etc.
+ * A street with colorful houses (keep in mind: no people, cars etc.)

 **No color checker cards, please.
 They won't work well for visual checks.**